rschristopher/rschristopher.github.io/src/criticisms/index.md

  something as important as money, and the separation of money and state, poses a serious risk.
-For if you discovered that Bitcoin is going to bring about a catastrophy, how would you even stop it?
+For if you discovered that Bitcoin is going to bring about a catastrophe, how would you even stop it?
  Could you stop it?